This post may contain affiliate links. Please see my disclosure policy for details.

 Fortunately, I relish a challenge and so made it my mission to solve.
 Luckily, I found out there are a few hacks for us tourists out there.

 This will ensure that you can find the red square, soviet arcade and other tourist attractions with ease – and you won’t need to learn a single symbol of Cyrillic or word of Russian!

 Follow these moscow metro tips to ensure you Master Moscow’s Metro!

 Top Moscow Metro Tips

-This is especially important in Russia as the Metro will not have tourist friendly English signage on their trains, stops or subway signs, whatsoever even for the Red Square.
+It’s especially important in Russia as the Metro will not have tourist-friendly English signage on their trains, stops or subway signs, whatsoever.